jameskaminah3-commits/TBM/replit.md

 ### Technical Implementations
 The frontend is built with React and TypeScript, utilizing Tailwind CSS for styling and Shadcn UI for components.
 Wouter handles routing, TanStack Query manages data fetching, and React Hook Form with Zod validation ensures robust form handling.
 The backend is an Express.js API, with PostgreSQL (Neon) as the database, managed by Drizzle ORM.
 TypeScript is used across the stack for type safety, and shared schema definitions ensure consistency between frontend and backend.

-**Authentication**: Replit Auth integration using OpenID Connect (OIDC) protocol provides secure authentication with support for multiple providers (Google, GitHub, X, Apple, email/password).
+**Authentication & Authorization**: Replit Auth integration using OpenID Connect (OIDC) protocol provides secure authentication with support for multiple providers (Google, GitHub, X, Apple, email/password).
 Sessions are persisted in PostgreSQL using connect-pg-simple with a 1-week TTL.

-All `/admin/*` routes are protected by the `isAuthenticated` middleware, which verifies session validity and refreshes tokens when needed.
+**Role-Based Access Control**: Users have a `role` column (enum: 'admin' | 'customer', defaults to 'customer').
+Admin routes are protected by `requireAdmin` middleware which verifies BOTH authentication AND admin role from the database.
+Regular users attempting admin access receive a 403 "Access Denied" response.

+**Separate Login Flows**:
+- Regular users: `/api/login` → `/api/callback` → `/` (role: customer)
+- Admins (secret link): `/admin/auth/login` → `/admin/auth/callback` → `/admin/dashboard` (role: admin, verified on callback)

 The frontend `useAuth` hook manages authentication state, and the header component displays login/logout buttons based on user status.

 ### Feature Specifications
 - **Customer-Facing**: